 I would try to minimize the amount of expensive, personal belongings that you bring with you to the park.
-If you do need a locker, the locker rentals run around $10 for a small locker and $15 for a larger locker.
+If you do need a locker, the locker rentals there are small and large lockers to rent for a fee.
 Locker can be accessed throughout the day using a personalized PIN that guests set when purchasing the rental so no keys are required.

 7 – Refillable drink mugs.

 The waterparks offer refillable drink mugs for the day.
-You can purchase the mug for around $11 with tax, and you will get the mug plus free soda refills all day.
+You can purchase the mug for around and you will get the mug plus free soda refills all day.
 You can also use the mug at either waterpark if you plan to change parks midday.
 Or if you are planning on visiting a different waterpark later in your stay be sure to bring your mugs with you.
-For $6 you can reactive the same mugs to use during another day at the waterpark!
+For a small fee, you can reactive the same mugs to use during another day at the waterpark!

 Note: Your resort refillable mug will not work at the water park soda fountains.

 6 – You can bring in your own food.

 This is definitely a way that you can save money.
 The food that is available for purchase at the park is mostly your stereotypical theme park food and nothing overly unique or exclusive to the waterparks.
-For that reason, we typically like to save the money and bring in our own food.
+For that reason, we typically like to save money and bring in our own food.
 They allow coolers to be brought in with food and picnic items, bottles of water, etc. Just remember that they won’t allow you to bring in your own alcoholic beverages, so you will have to purchase those within the park while you are there if you want a beer or another beverage.

 5 – Cabana or umbrella rentals.